bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/bitmark-sdk-document.md

 You can work with the Bitmark blockchain to look up Bitmark certificates or even to register and transfer digital properties using the Bitmark SDK, a collection of libraries for different programming languages and mobile platforms.
 In addition to providing language-specific bindings to the Bitmark APIs, the SDK also simplifies local key management for signing and encryption.

-For simplicity, the term *bitmark certificate* is shortened as *bitmark* in the SDK.
+For simplicity, the term *Bitmark certificate* is shortened as *bitmark* in the SDK.

 # Getting Started